 An Ivory Snail lifespan is about one year generally, or maybe more if conditions are good and one has some luck.
 That said, its not uncommon for an Ivory Snail to die shortly after being added to a tank.
 It may be the stress of being transported from the store, or the shift in water parameters in the new environment.

 Identifying dead Ivory Snails is not difficult.
 Observe the snail’s behavior.
 If the Ivory Snail is laying motionless on the bottom of the tank, is upside down, or floating in the water for longer than usual, remove the snail with a fish net.
 A dead snail gives off a strong, repugnant rotting odor.
-If the strong smell is present, the snail is dead and should not be returned to the tank.
+When a strong smell is present, the snail is dead and should not be returned to the tank.
 If the odor is not present, place the snail back in the tank right side up.
-If the snail remains in that position for longer then one would expect, check again for the strong odor, as the snail may be dying, Dead Ivory Snails should be removed from a tank as soon as possible to avoid Ammonia spikes or other water problems.
+If the snail remains in that position for longer then one would expect, check again for the strong odor.
+The snail may be dying.
+Dead Ivory Snails should be removed from a tank as soon as possible to avoid Ammonia spikes or other water problems.